jojobear13/shinpokered/README.md

     - Pokemon that evolve below level 30 will evolve at 4/3x the original level
     - Pokemon that evolve >= level 30 will evolve at 8/7x the original level
   - Gym leaders and the E4 scale slightly higher than normal trainers
-  - If trainer scaling is on, you do not need to beat the 1st route 22 rival solo to get oak's pokeballs
   - In hard mode, or against gym leaders, the scaling is based on the absolute highest level of your team
   - In normal difficulty against regular trainers, the scaling is based on a weighted average of your team's levels
   - If level scaling is active, traded pokemon will not become disobedient under the normal badge limits